 And, guess what?
 She’s in the process of creating my new form.
 Can I just say how excited I am?
 Now, that’s customer service!

 As soon as I downloaded my new Plan Your Year, I got busy planning for next year.
 And instead of weeks of struggling with plans, schedules, and curriculum, I finished with my long-term homeschool planning in two days.
 I read through the book filling out forms as I went.
 In the end, I had a lovely binder (two actually, including my Morning Meetup binder, but I’ll get to that in another post) with our schedules for the next year.

 The best part is that I’ve already had to make a change and it was as simple as copy and pasting in the PDF and reprinting.
 No white-out or erasing, just a quick copy and paste.
 Ah, the peace.

 Planning an entire year doesn’t have to be overwhelming.
 The Plan Your Year forms give me the ability to look at the big picture that I need to plan an entire year at a time.
 Here are some of my favorites.

 The Daily Plan gives me a layout of what each day should look like.
 I’ve set it up in a way that works for me.
-Though it is chronological, it is also set up to show when I will be needed to work with each of my girls.
-This is just a sample of one of the ways the Daily Plan can be used.
-In Plan Your Year, there are other samples of how these forms can be used.
+Though it is chronological, it is also set up to show when I need to work with each of my girls.
+This is just a sample of one of the ways the Daily Plan is used.
+In Plan Your Year, there are other samples of how to you each form.

 I also printed my plan out at 86% and slipped it into my Happy Planner.
 I love this because I can flip over to check our routine at any time.
 Any of the forms can be printed to fit into your Happy Planner or whatever planner you prefer.